Adaptation (eye): Cones vs. rods

 The human eye contains three types of photoreceptors, rods, cones, and intrinsically photosensitive retinal ganglion cells (ipRGCs).
 Rods and cones are responsible for vision and connected to the visual cortex. ipRGCs are more connected to body clock functions and other parts of the brain but not the visual cortex.
 Rods and cones can be easily distinguished by their structure.
 Cone photoreceptors are conical in shape and contain cone opsins as their visual pigments.
 There exist three types of cone photoreceptors, each being maximally sensitive to a specific wavelength of light depending on the structure of their opsin photopigment.
 The various cone cells are maximally sensitive to either short wavelengths (blue light), medium wavelengths (green light), or long wavelengths (red light).
-Rod photoreceptors only contain one type of photopigment, rhodopsin, which has a peak sensitivity at a wavelength of approximately 530 nanometers which corresponds to blue-green light.
+Rod photoreceptors only contain one type of photopigment, rhodopsin, which has a peak sensitivity at a wavelength of approximately 500 nanometers which corresponds to blue-green light.

 The distribution of photoreceptor cells across the surface of the retina has important consequences for vision.
 Cone photoreceptors are concentrated in a depression in the center of the retina known as the fovea centralis and decrease in number towards the periphery of the retina.
-Conversely, rod photoreceptors are present at high density throughout the most of the retina with a sharp decline in the fovea.
+Conversely, rod photoreceptors are present at high density throughout most of the retina with a sharp decline in the fovea.
 Perception in high luminescence settings is dominated by cones despite the fact that they are greatly outnumbered by rods (approximately 4.5 million to 91 million).